Loha (1987 film)

-Loha released worldwide on 23rd January 1987, coinciding with the Indian Republic Day weekend.
-The film received mainly positive reviews from critics and was a commercial success.
-It was the first hit for Dharmendra in the year 1987, and it the same year he would go on to give 6 more hits.
+Loha was released worldwide on 23 January 1987, coinciding with the Indian Republic Day weekend.
+The film received mainly positive reviews and was also a commercial success.
+It was the second hit for Dharmendra in 1987 and he would go on to give 5 more hits that year.

 Story

+The plot centres around three men (Dharmendra, Sinha and Kapoor) who set out to save 25 hostages from a dreaded bandit (Puri) who is on the payroll of the local politician (Khan).